 Public Administration and Policy Analysis Center

-The Public Administration and Policy Analysis Center was established in 2007.
-The Center brings together IIRPS researchers and various students working in the field of public administration and public policy.
-This Center conducts research in all areas of the discipline: public administration, public policy process and public policy analysis.
+The Public Administration and Policy Analysis Cent was established in 2007.
+The Centre brings together IIRPS researchers and various students working in the field of public administration and public policy.
+This Centre conducts research in all areas of the discipline: public administration, public policy process and public policy analysis.
 Public administration and policy analysis discipline from other disciplines of political science is distinguished by interdisciplinarity, and close ties with representatives of various stakeholders (decision-makers, public administration practitioners or social partners).

 • To carry out significant research in the areas of public administration, public policy process and public policy analysis, creating new scientific knowledge and high scientific results together with researchers of Lithuanian and foreign science centres;

-• To spread research results to both the national and international academic community through participation in various scientific networks (EGPA, NISPAcee, IPPA, etc.), in events and projects, in cooperation with representatives of the various stakeholder groups;
+• To spread research results to both the national and international academic community through participation in various scientific networks, in events and projects, in cooperation with representatives of the various stakeholder groups;